paulnov/stata-tex/README.md

 appearance will be used.
 So you need to delete the output file each time you generate data.
-(It would probably be better to use the last appearance, then you could just keep adding to the same estimate data file.)
+(It would probably be better to use the last appearance, then you could just keep adding to the same estimate data file.
+Someday we will make this change.)

 ## INSTALLING

-table_from_tpl() needs to find table_from_tpl.py either in the current folder, or in the folder specified by the global $PYTHONPATH.
+table_from_tpl() needs to find table_from_tpl.py either in the current folder, or in the folder specified by the Stata global macro $PYTHONPATH.

 This has been tested most thoroughly with Python 2.7.
 If you encounter difficulties with other versions of Python, please let me know.